connectedcompany/alph/README.md

 # **alph** - <b>al</b>tair your gra<b>ph</b>

-A network visualisation library using [Altair](https://altair-viz.github.io/) for declarative, data driven renderering.
+A Python library using [Altair](https://altair-viz.github.io/) for declarative, data-driven network visualisation.

 ## Why

-Tidy, legible graph visualisations are rarely achieved at the first attempt.
-Usually some styling and layout tweaking is required, perhaps pruning too for larger graphs.

-The Python ecosystem has all the ingredients, however they span multiple libraries, each with its own learning curve, data formats and other idiosyncrasies.

-Alph aims to facilitate the creation of "legible" static graphs by making experiments with styling, layouts and structure easier and more consistent.
+Tidy, legible graph visualisations can be elusive.
+Alph helps by bringing together effective styling, layout and pruning options from across the Python ecosystem.

 ## How it works